 Guided by our proactive approach of claims avoidance, such as constructability reviews and mitigation services, RS&H is committed to issue resolution at the earliest stage possible.
 Unfortunately, claims will occasionally occur.
 In these instances, our experts offer claims analysis and mitigation services to help both state and local clients resolve issues efficiently, saving them time and money associated with lengthy disputes.

 RS&H’s focused team of construction management professionals helps to safeguard our clients against unnecessary delays, complications, and unanticipated costs through Critical Path Method scheduling.
 When building or analyzing a comprehensive project schedule incorporating milestones, resource management, and budget, we identify risk areas and provide detailed recommendations to clients.
-Our analysis starts with an initial/baseline schedule, and then we use industry-standard scheduling software, including Primavera P3, P5, P6, SureTrak, Microsoft Project Scheduler, and Claim Digger.
+Our analysis starts with an extensive, reality based review of the initial/baseline schedule, and then we use industry-standard scheduling software, including Primavera P3, P5, P6, SureTrak, Microsoft Project Scheduler and Deltek Fuse and Risk.

-As projects progress, we continue to perform multiple types of reviews, including change analyses, baseline schedule comparison, and projection modeling.
+As projects progress, we continue to perform multiple types of reviews, including change analyses, baseline schedule comparison, float / logic analysis and projection modeling.
 If a project were to stray from its schedule, then our team can provide an immediate response to perform time impact analyses, delay claim reviews, compensable impacts reviews, or serving as an expert witness.

-We have provided CPM scheduling services for multiple clients across the nation, including the Texas Department of Transportation (TXDOT) on a regional CPM Scheduling-Specific Contract, Florida Department of Transportation (FDOT) on hundreds of projects ranging from $12 million design-build bridges to $345 million interstate roadways, and Virginia Department of Transportation (VDOT) on signature segmental bridges and major public-private partnership (P3) projects.
+We have provided CPM scheduling services for multiple clients across the nation, including the Texas Department of Transportation (TXDOT) and Michigan Department of Transportation (MDOT) on a regional CPM Scheduling-Specific Contract, Florida Department of Transportation (FDOT) on hundreds of projects ranging from $12 million design-build bridges to $345 million interstate roadways, and Virginia Department of Transportation (VDOT) on signature segmental bridges and major public-private partnership (P3) projects.

 Combining our all-phase experience in construction engineering and inspection, program management, and design, RS&H can assist transportation owners with specification and procurement document authoring at both the project and program levels.
 Our experienced teams are comprised of design and construction engineers who have worked with multiple clients across the country.